-eSubsea design and analyse rigid jumper spools using piping analysis.
+eSubsea perform engineering, procurement and construction (EPC) of rigid jumper spools including 3D modelling and drawings and piping analysis.
 These jumper spools are used to connect the flowlines or pipelines with the well on subsea template and manifolds or to a satellite subsea well.
 The spools can be horizontal spools or vertical jumpers depending on the subsea connection system used.

 The rigid spools are also important for the flexibility and to avoid that large forces from pipeline thermal expansion are going into the subsea structures.